Beach Safety Project

 The annual beach safety project has been running successfully since 2008, keeping Hout Bay beach safe for residents and visitors to the bay.

-Our Tourism Monitors will be supporting the first two weeks and last two weeks of beach patrols.
-For the remaining time we will be relying on our regular loyal beach patrollers and we encourage all members to join in the fun and sign up.
+We rely on our regular loyal beach patrollers and encourage all members to join in the fun and sign up.

-(Alternatively, email email@example.com with your dates and times.)
+Or email firstname.lastname@example.org with your preferred dates and times.

 Basic Patrol Procedure

-- Please wear the HBNW reflective vest AT ALL TIMES for the duration of your 2 hour patrol.
+Please wear the HBNW vest AT ALL TIMES for the duration of your 2 hour patrol.

 Do’s & Dont's of Patrolling

 Be Eyes and ears only.
 Do not approach or attempt to arrest any one

 DO NOT display valuables such as Cellphone, cameras etc,

 A pair of binoculars is recommended while on patrol